 What do I serve with easy banana fritters?

-Serve the banana fritters on a platter with the bowl of lemon caramel sauce for dipping.
+Serve the banana fritters on a platter with a bowl of lemon caramel sauce for dipping.
 Alternatively, drizzle the lemon caramel sauce over the banana fritters before serving.

-You may also like to serve them either sprinkled with cinnamon sugar, like donuts, or with a bowl of ice cream.
+You may also like to serve them sprinkled with cinnamon sugar (which makes them resemble banana doughnuts) or with a bowl of ice cream.

 They also make a tasty addition to pop in a lunch box.

 You can also reheat banana fritters in the microwave.
-However, reheating in the microwave may cause the fritters to become soggy.
+However, reheating in the microwave may cause them to become soggy.

-Why not pin this recipe to pinterest so you can make it later.
+Why not pin this recipe for banana fritters to one of your Pinterest boards so you can find it easily?
 Just click the image below.

 Banana Fritters with lemon caramel sauce